Migraines and Chronic Headaches: Can They Be A Sign Of A Brain Tumour?

 • Primary or secondary use: Primary

-When Should You be Concerned About a Headache?
+When Should You Be Concerned About a Headache?

-Generally, a sudden, severe headache or a chronic headache that lasts more than 3 days should warrant a visit to the doctor.
+Generally, a sudden, severe headache or a chronic headache that lasts for more than 3 days should warrant a visit to the doctor.
 You should also be mindful of accompanying symptoms such as:

 Fever